What is the sum of the two shaded angles?

 The triangle is right-angled and isosceles, so the sum of the two shaded angles is \(45^\circ\).

 That's a lovely geometrical approach to the problem.
-But trigonometry gives another way that is easier to extend, but much less intuitive.
+Trigonometry gives another way of attacking the problem that is much less intuitive, but is also much easier to extend.

 We can write this another way: $$\tan^{-1}\frac{1}{2}+\tan^{-1}\frac{1}{3}=\tan^{-1}1$$